Remembering John Lewis, rights icon and `American hero'

 “The American public had already seen so much of this sort of thing, countless images of beatings and dogs and cursing and hoses,” Lewis wrote in his memoirs.
 “But something about that day in Selma touched a nerve deeper than anything that had come before.”

-That bridge became a touchstone in Lewis’s life.
+That bridge became a touchstone in Lewis’ life.
 He returned there often during his decades in Congress representing the Atlanta area, bringing lawmakers from both parties to see where “Bloody Sunday” went down.

 Lewis earned bipartisan respect in Washington, where some called him the “conscience of Congress.”
 His humble manner contrasted with the puffed chests on Capitol Hill.
 But as a liberal on the losing side of many issues, he lacked the influence he’d summoned at the segregated lunch counters of his youth, or later, within the Democratic Party, as a steadfast voice for the poor and disenfranchised.